bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Tadge Dryja: 00:33:19

-So L2 basically needs SIGHASH any pre-vout, which came from SIGHASH no input, which I think I introduced like a million years ago on IRC.
+So eltoo basically needs `SIGHASH_ANYPREVOUT`, which came from `SIGHASH_NOINPUT`, which I think I introduced like a million years ago on IRC.
 And actually, that was my idea instead of SegWit as a malleability fix.
 Like, hey, if you're not signing the input txid, you don't care if it's modified.
 You know, the signature still works.